 Betting total goals involves venturing on how many goals will be scored in a single game by both teams combined.
 If the Over/Under for a Stanley Cup Finals game is at 6.0, the bet would be whether the teams reach that figure combined.

-Even being the best team in the league, statistically, does not carry a distinct advantage in the NHL.
-The postseason is such a travail that even teams that end the season as the odds-on favorite have lost in recent years early and often.
+Past truisms have been challenged in recent Stanley Cup Playoffs.
+The postseason is such a trial that even teams that end the season as the odds-on favorites have lost early and often in recent years.

 This results in a 5-on-4 advantage for the other team, known as a power play, while the other team's shorthanded "penalty kill" unit attempts to defensively thwart the opponent.

-For example, Washington Capitals right wing Devante Smith-Pelly, a career journeyman, needed 75 games to net seven goals in the 2017-2018 regular season, but just seven games to reach the same mark—two of them game-winners—in the Stanley Cup playoffs.
+For example, Washington Capitals right wing Devante Smith-Pelly, a career journeyman, needed 75 games to net seven goals in the 2017-2018 regular season but just seven games to reach the same mark—two of them game-winners—in the Stanley Cup playoffs.

 Year | Winner | Runner-Up | Series Result |